Welcome to 3Dpart.se , we have fast deliveries!

 • 2.1/ Import your 3D model into the software,

-Elego Cura
+Elegoo Cura

 • 2.1-Alt1/

--Open via the menu
+-Open via menu

--Choose where you have saved the file
+-Select where you saved the file

 -Select open